DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir :script that creates a directory called my_dir with permissions 751 in the working directory.

-sudo chown school hello :script that changes the group owner to school for the file hello
+chgrp school hello :script that changes the group owner to school for the file hello